At a glance: Medicare health insurance in West Virginia

 You can read more about Medicare in West Virginia in our state Medicare guide.
-You can also contact the West Virginia State Health Insurance Assistance Program (SHIP), with questions related to Medicare coverage in West Virginia, or for assistance with the enrollment process.
+You can also contact the West Virginia State Health Insurance Assistance Program (SHIP), with questions related to Medicare eligibility in West Virginia, or for assistance with the enrollment process.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.